hammerheim-game/hammerheim-rules/5-warbands.md

 may use a double-handed weapon in one hand.
 This means he can use his shield while wielding his mighty double-handed Battle Axe one handed.
-Also, the Chaos Warrior gains no movement penalty for using heavy Armour with a shield.
+Also, the Chaos Warrior gains no movement penalty for using heavy Armor with a shield.
 Upkeep: The warband leader may choose to pay the Chaos Warrior with 3 wyrdstone shards instead of Gold.
 [Thank to Ed Hastings & Natascha Chrobok for the idea.]